MicrosoftDocs/bot-docs/articles/nodejs/bot-builder-nodejs-dialog-replace.md

 ---
 title: Replace dialogs | Microsoft Docs
-description: Learn how to replace dialogs to re-prompt for input and manage conversation flow using the Bot Builder SDK for Node.js.
+description: Learn how to replace dialogs to re-prompt for input and manage conversation flow using the Bot Framework SDK for Node.js.
 author: v-ducvo
 ms.author: v-ducvo
 manager: kamrani